zio/zio/docs/datatypes/contextual/index.md

 }
 ```

-2. **Implementation** — We implement these services by using classes:
+2. **Service Implementation** — We implement these services by using classes:

 ```scala mdoc:silent:nest
 class FooServiceImpl extends FooService {